maxim-belkin/docs.carpentries.org/topic_folders/governance/bylaws.md

 ## 4. Individual Voting Membership

 The Carpentries community includes many opportunities for involvement representing variable levels of commitment.
 All individuals participating in community activities are required to conform to the [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).
-Individuals may choose to commit to serving in one or more formal roles in the community, such as instructor, trainer, or maintainer, as defined by [The Carpentries Handbook](https://docs.carpentries.org/index.html).
+Individuals may choose to commit to serving in one or more formal roles in the community, such as Instructor, Irainer, or Maintainer, as defined by [The Carpentries Handbook](https://docs.carpentries.org/index.html).

 ### Eligibility, Rights, and Termination for Voting Members
 Individuals who satisfy at least one of the following conditions are eligible for Voting Membership, as assessed in a yearly timeframe associated with the dates of the election (Dec 1 to Nov 30):